 Another limitation lies in the demographic composition of the sample, which consisted exclusively of elderly individuals.
 While this population provides valuable insights into age-specific cardiovascular dynamics, the findings may not fully generalize to younger populations, whose autonomic responses to exercise and recovery differ significantly due to higher baseline vagal tone, greater cardiac plasticity, and distinct metabolic profiles8,43.
 Previous studies have demonstrated that younger individuals exhibit faster autonomic recovery and greater adaptability during physical exertion compared to older populations, suggesting that the parameter estimates derived from this model may vary across age groups43,44.
 Future research should validate the model in more diverse cohorts, including younger adults and athletes, to ensure broader applicability and to explore potential age-dependent modifications of the model’s parameters.
 This would enhance its utility in clinical and athletic contexts, where age diversity is a critical factor43,44.

-Additionally, environmental and psychological factors, such as temperature, stress, or sleep quality, were not explicitly considered in this study.
+Additionally, this study did not explicitly consider environmental and psychological factors, such as temperature, stress, or sleep quality.
 Future work could integrate these variables into the model, enhancing its robustness and applicability across varied real-world scenarios.
 This aligns with calls for more integrative modeling approaches in cardiovascular research38,40,41.

 Conclusion

 In summary, this study presents a novel non-linear model for RRi dynamics, capturing the complex and transient autonomic responses during rest-exercise-recovery protocols, overcoming the limitations of traditional autonomic metrics.
-By identifying baseline RRi and recovery proportion as the dominant contributors to variability, the model emphasizes their critical roles in reflecting autonomic regulation and resilience.
-Validated across a cohort of elderly participants, the model demonstrates robust performance in real-time cardiovascular assessments, offering significant potential for clinical applications such as rehabilitation and monitoring in at-risk populations, as well as athletic contexts like fatigue management and performance optimization.
+The model emphasizes their critical roles in reflecting autonomic regulation and resilience by identifying baseline RRi and recovery proportion as the dominant contributors to variability.
+Validated across a cohort of elderly participants, the model demonstrates robust performance in real-time cardiovascular assessments, offering significant potential for clinical applications such as rehabilitation and monitoring in at-risk populations and athletic contexts like fatigue management and performance optimization.
 While the model’s applicability is currently constrained by its focus on elderly individuals, future validation in younger cohorts and under diverse environmental conditions will enhance its generalizability and utility.
 This work establishes a foundational framework for advancing personalized cardiovascular health monitoring and intervention.

 References